 It gives these kinds of salads and other raw veggies a lovely Asian-flavored spin.
 It’s also fantastic on cold noodles.
 In these photos, it’s gracing Kale and Cabbage Salad with Baby Corn and Bok Choy.

 Honestly, I don’t have a whole lot more to say about this dressing recipe other than that it’s quite useful and I refer to it in a number of recipes on this site.
 It takes mere minutes to make, and while I’m not sure that doing so is more economical that buying it bottled, I think it tastes better!

-- 1/3 cup olive oil or other vegetable oil
+- 1/3 cup neutral vegetable oil

 - 2 tablespoons dark sesame oil